joshloftis/react-express-boilerplate/README.md

 The main directory holds all of the configuration files (eslintrc, babelrc, etc.).
 The `config` directory has the webpack.config dev and prod files.
 The `src` directory is where all of the application code lives.

-By default, this boilerplate is set up to use ReactJS on the frontend with either CSS or SCSS (you can choose to use either).
+By default, this boilerplate is set up to use ReactJS on the frontend and using styled-components.
 On the backend, this boilerplate is using NodeJS and Express.

 A basic test suite set up using Jest and Enzyme are included.